xTheFreeZe/wiki.marwin/FAQ.md

 # Is there garbage collection?

 Yes, by default V uses a GC.
-You can disable it and manage memory manually with `-nogc` or use an experimental autofree via -autofree. vlang.io/docs#memory-management
+You can disable it and manage memory manually with `-nogc` or use an experimental autofree via `-autofree`. vlang.io/docs#memory-management

 # Is there a package manager?

 Yes!
 V is a very modular language and encourages creation of modules that are easy to reuse.

-vpm.vlang.io.
+The page for modules right now is [vpm.vlang.io](https://vpm.vlang.io/).

 Submitting your V module takes a couple of seconds.

-Installing modules is as easy as
+Installing modules is as easy as `v install sqlite`

-v install sqlite

 # What about concurrency?

 It's going to be the same as in Go.
-To run foo() concurrently, just call it with go foo().
+To run `foo()` concurrently, just call it with `go`, like `go foo()`.
 Right now it launches the function in a new system thread.
 Soon coroutines and the scheduler will be implemented.

 # Does V run on bare metal?

-There is a -freestanding option that excludes libc and vlib, but it is a work in progress and is not the focus of development right now.
+There is a `-freestanding` option that excludes libc and vlib, but it is a work in progress and is not the focus of development right now.

 # Will I be able to use a custom allocator?